Demi Lovato Jokes About Internet Alter Ego Poot Lovato

 Demi Lovato’s decision to resurrect the Poot Lovato meme will likely come as a surprise to fans of the star, as Lovato initially made it clear that she wasn’t exactly a fan of the viral sensation and bizarre fake back story when the initial meme first came to fruition back in October 2015.

-Demi tweeted out her disdain for Poot in a series of now deleted tweets according to Pop Crush, allegedly calling the meme “s****y” and slamming her fans for spreading the image and the made up story surrounding her fabled doppelgänger.
+Demi tweeted out her disdain for Poot in a series of now-deleted tweets according to Pop Crush, allegedly calling the meme “s****y” and slamming her fans for spreading the image and the made up story surrounding her fabled doppelgänger.

 “Cool to see a s****y angle turn into a meme that circulates the Internet to people’s amusement ha,” Lovato tweeted out at the time after the meme went viral online, though Demi then quickly deleted her response to Poot.
 “Oh and make actual ‘headlines.'”